karrot-dev/35c3-foodsaving-talk/index.md

 ???

+"isn't there other software that does the same thing?"

 Karrot has drawn a number of inspirations from other software.
 Our main inspiration was foodsharing.de, with its dense network of foodsharing groups in German-speaking regions.
 But we made significant modifications to adapt it for worldwide use: